sixeyed/docker-windows-workshop/README.md

 Docker has production support for containers on Windows Server 2016, and Windows containers don't need separate licencing.
 Migrating your apps to Docker is a great way to increase utilization in your datacenter, or to prepare for a move to the cloud.
 When your app is running in Docker, it's easy to break features out and run them in separate containers, so you can deploy updates to your app without a full regression test.

-In this full-day workshop you'll use Docker EE on Windows Server 2016* and learn:
+In this workshop you'll use Docker EE on Windows Server 2016*.
+In the morning you'll learn:

 - how Docker containers work on Windows
 - how to package existing .NET apps using Docker
 - how to break features out from a monolith into separate containers
 - how to add monitoring to your containers

+For full-day workshops, in the afternoon you'll carry on and learn:

 - how Docker supports resilience and scale on a single server
 - how to run a full CI pipeline using Docker
 - how Docker swarm mode provides production-grade orchestration.